 State standards that authorize local governments to remove blight and slums through the use of eminent domain, or restrict them from taking those actions, or that authorize them to sell or demolish multifamily housing or substandard housing can affect low-income housing options.
-A concern with such provisions is the theoretical potential to dislocate disproportionate numbers of FHAA-protected persons without compensation or assistance with relocation under Texas Gov't Code §2206.001(3); however, no conclusive evidence is presented that suggests this has occurred.
+The main concern with such provisions is the potential to dislocate disproportionate numbers of FHAA-protected persons without compensation or assistance with relocation.
+The potential for this to take place could be authorized under Texas Gov't Code §2206.001(3).